ludovicdeluna/elixir_unit_tests/README.md

 ## Docker

-If your operating system is Windows or MacOS, be sure you have switched the Docker to Linux mode (within a virtual machine).
+If your operating system is Windows or MacOS, be sure you have switched Docker to use the Linux mode (within a virtual machine).
 The image provided is Linux only.
+The image you will build contain an Alpine distribution of Elixir 1.10 with a functional Postgresql.

 To run the image, you have the choose between docker-compose or plain docker commands.